GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 (*) This value will default to `--cluster-signing-duration` if not specified (and for MVP this flag may not be implemented).

-For each pod with an automatically mounted `serviceAccountToken`, two new files are added to `/var/run/secrets/kubernetes.io/serviceaccount`, a TLS v1.3 key and a signed certificate in PEM encoded ASN.1 format.
+For each pod with an automatically projected `serviceAccountToken`, two new files are added to `/var/run/secrets/kubernetes.io/serviceaccount`, a TLS v1.3 key and a signed certificate in PEM encoded ASN.1 format.